 By definition, dorm rooms are designed to be bland and utilitarian.
 Fluorescent lights, cinder-block walls, linoleum floors, and everything in shades of greige: does that sound nice to come home to after a long day in class?

-Fortunately, a few simple, inexpensive measures can make a dorm feel like a personal sanctuary - and ease the transition from Mom and Dad's house into life on your own.
+Fortunately, a few simple, inexpensive ideas for dorm rooms can make a dorm feel like a personal sanctuary - and ease the transition from Mom and Dad's house into life on your own.
 Quick tip: most dorm beds are Twin XL size.

 1. Light your own way.